Check out the best bits of Morocco, in Casablanca, Fes, Merzouga and Marrakech

 Jump to a departure month

 How to endear yourself to the locals: don’t pose for photos where the holiest of holy people pray.
+If you want to take a photo of people, always ask - they may say no, so respect that.
 Even if it’s hot, cover your shoulders, knees and hair.
 Don’t shake someone’s hand or eat with your left hand - this is the one you use to wipe your butt.

 Essential Trip Information